jpvantassel/hvsrpy/README.md

 2. Open a Windows Powershell (recommended) or Command Prompt window inside the `hvsrpy` directory.

-3. Ensure you are in the correct directory by confirming it contains a sub-directory call `hvsrpy` and a file named `setup.py`.
+3. Ensure you are in the correct directory by confirming it contains a file called `hvsrpy-0.1.0-py3-none-any.whl`.

-4. If in the correct directory, install the module's dependencies with `pip install -r requirements.txt`.

-5. And install the module with `pip install .`.
-Note the period.
+4. Install the module by entering `pip install hvsrpy-0.1.0-py3-none-any.whl` into Windows Powershell or Command Prompt.

-6. Confirm that `hvsrpy` was built successfully by reading the last few lines printed to the console.
+5. Confirm that `hvsrpy` was built successfully by reading the last few lines printed to the console.

 ### Begin using _hvsrpy_

-1. Copy the directory `examples` and its contents out of the directory `hvsrpy` which is now located on your main hard drive (recall _Step 1._ of the section __Installing _hvsrpy_ and its dependencies__) and move to a location of your choice.
+1. Move the directory `examples` and its contents to any location of your choice.

-2. Navigate to the copy of the `examples` directory and open the Jupyter notebook titled `simple_hvsrpy_interface.ipynb`.
+2. Navigate to the `examples` directory and open the Jupyter notebook titled `simple_hvsrpy_interface.ipynb`.

-3. Follow the instructions in the notebook for a no-coding-required introduction to the `hvsrpy` module.
+3. Follow the instructions in the notebook for a no-coding-required introduction to the `hvsrpy` package.

 ## Additional Comparisons between _hvsrpy_ and _Geopsy_